 Microbiology encompasses numerous sub-disciplines including virology, mycology, parasitology, and bacteriology.
 It studies microscopic organisms, either unicellular (single cell), multicellular (cell colony), or acellular (lacking cells).

 Molecular biology underpins the process of replication, transcription and translation of the genetic material.
 It chiefly concerns the interaction between the various systems of a cell, including the interrelationship of DNA, RNA and protein synthesis and the regulation of these interactions.
-This branch of our service screens for paternity DNA, viral load, mycobacteria PCR, SARS COV-2 testing, infectious, non-infectious diseases and other PCR testing.
+This branch of our service screens for paternity DNA, viral load, mycobacteria PCR, infectious, non-infectious diseases and other PCR testing.

 - Autoimmune studies